Privacy, cookies, and terms

 3. Where We Send Your Personal Data

 As our Users and Services operate globally, we may need to transfer User personal data to different countries outside your country of residence in order to provide the Services, including when you choose to send Posted Data on the Symphony Services to Users in those other countries.
-When we transfer personal data outside of the European Economic Area (EEA) or Switzerland, we use a variety of legal mechanisms to make sure that your personal data is sent with appropriate safeguards:
+When we transfer personal data outside of the European Economic Area (EEA), the UK, or Switzerland, we use a variety of legal mechanisms to make sure that your personal data is sent with appropriate safeguards:

 - Model Clauses: The personal data that we collect from you may be transferred to, and stored at or processed in, the US, UK, Brazil, Hong Kong, Singapore and/or Japan, and may be held on servers globally by some of our service providers.
 These transfers of personal data are based on the European Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses) pursuant to Decision 2010/87/EU.